Chxshire22/FoundationsOfProg/Assignment2.md

 3. Request user to input number of iterations.
 Must be positive integer.
 4. Start a loop that adds the two declared iterations and store into container 3.
 Counter must start at 3 as the first 2 iterations are already established.
 5. Print container 3's value for the iteration.
-6. Swap the values of container 3 and container 1.
-Now the latest 2 numbers are stored in container 1 and container 2.
+6. Copy container 2 into container 1 & copy container 3 into container 2.
 7. Continue loop until counter reaches iteration number.

 - Flowchart